 If you’re considering tax management strategies then the best person to talk to is a registered tax agent, typically an accountant.
 Any discussion in this article on tax matters is for illustrative purposes only.

-The general rule is that if an individual pays less tax in percentage terms on wages and salary (and other income) than the 15% earnings tax payable by the person’s super fund on the fund’s investment earnings and on concessional (before-tax) super contributions, then saving via a super fund is not a tax-effective option (although the Government has introduced a refund of contributions tax on employer super contributions for those earning less than $37,000, at least until June 2017 – for more information on the superannuation tax refund, known as the Low Income Super Contribution, see SuperGuide article Super tax refund for lower-income earners available until 2016/2017 year).
+The general rule is that if an individual pays less tax in percentage terms on wages and salary (and other income) than the 15% earnings tax payable by the person’s super fund on the fund’s investment earnings and on concessional (before-tax) super contributions, then saving via a super fund is not a tax-effective option (although the federal government has now introduced a refund of contributions tax on employer super contributions for those earning less than $37,000 – for more information on the superannuation tax refund, known as the Low Income Super Contribution, see SuperGuide article Super tax refund for lower-income earners extends beyond June 2017).

 If you have reached Age Pension age, then you may be eligible for the Seniors and Pensioners Tax Offset (SAPTO) which means you may not pay any tax on your non-super income.
 SAPTO is not available if your income is significant.
 I explain SAPTO in the SuperGuide article No tax in retirement because you SAPTO (updated rates).

 So, the main message is: if your marginal rate of income tax is 15% or less (the Australian marginal tax rates are 0%, 19%, 32.5%, 37%, 47%), then superannuation may not offer any tax breaks.
 With every general rule however there are a few exceptions including the following: